disler/indydevtools/README.md

 ```

 #### `idt sps` Improvements / What's Next
+- [+] Add ability to make prompt_template variable a path to a text file that contains your prompt
 - [] Add `idt sps new -a 'alias' -pt 'prompt template' -n? 'name' -d? 'description'` feature to save a new prompt template into the configuration file.

 ---